 Gapers Block is a Chicago-centric online publication founded in 2003 with the intent of getting people to slow down and check out their city.
 An all-volunteer staff writes news, events and commentary about Chicago and its multifaceted people and neighborhoods.
 Gapers Block has covered Tuesday Funk since its early days, and Gapers Block founder and publisher Andrew Huff is proud to be involved in its latest evolution.

-So please join us on April 2nd to hear our great readers, Mary Robinette Kowal, Jeremy Jasper, Wesley Chu, Regan Keeter, and Tuesday Funk co-founder Reinhardt Suarez, and to help us welcome Andrew aboard!
+So please join us on April 2nd to hear our great readers, Mary Robinette Kowal, Jeremy Jasper, Wesley Chu, Reagan Keeter, and Tuesday Funk co-founder Reinhardt Suarez, and to help us welcome Andrew aboard!

 What's this, you ask?
 It's a new anthology edited by Lynne M. Thomas, Michael Damian Thomas and John Klima, chock full of speculative stories about the secret history of 20th century nightlife and party culture.
 Think glam rock!
 Think rollerdisco!
 Think glitter!
 Think madness!